dreadb0t/CyberDefenders/README.md

 <p align="center">
 <img src="https://github.com/dreadb0t/CyberDefenders/blob/main/L%2Cespion-images/social%20media.png">

-If we visit to the linkedin profile we will find more information about him/her.
+If we visit to the linkedin and instagram profile, we will find more information about him/her.

 **<h3>Question4</h3>**